Congratulation Note and Email Examples

 Congratulations at Work

 When someone has done a great job at work, it's nice to let them know they are appreciated.
-This builds camaraderie and a strong team spirit, promotes consistent project ownership, contributes to the employee’s job satisfaction, and encourages him or her to “keep up the good work.”
-These examples will give you a starting point for your own notes and email messages.
+It builds camaraderie and a strong team spirit, promotes consistent project ownership, contributes to the employee’s job satisfaction, and encourages him or her to “keep up the good work.”
+These examples will give you a starting point for your notes and email messages.

 These letters recognize a milestone in the recipient's life whether it's retiring, relocating, accepting a position with a different employer, or otherwise moving on in his or her professional or personal life.